jahleeljackson/essays/README.md

 Solutions to hard problems can manifest in very different ways.
 Even for one person, their source code can look very different month to month or year to year.
 Good documentation and a consistent implementation[[3.3]](#33) can go a long way to make software more maintainable.
 It can be very time consuming to puzzle codebases into a working mental model from scratch.

 The above section talked about the responsibility of engineers to make later development as easy as possible.
 There are multiple facets to maintainability however.
-Operation of the application should be seemless, intuitive, and observable.
+Operation of the application should be seamless, intuitive, and observable.
 Telemetry is critical, especially in ML systems.
-Because of the nondeterministic and enigmatic nature of machine learning models, engineers should have the ability view the critical metrics a model is associated with.
+Because of the nondeterministic and enigmatic nature of machine learning models, engineers should have the ability to view the critical metrics a model is associated with.
 Automatic tooling for alerting the potential or immediate stresses in the system should be included.
 Most importantly, telemetry into whether a model is accomplishing its intended task without extra consequences.
 Engineers have implicitly agreed to trust a model's outputs by relinquishing decision making logic to invisible weights, biases, and statistical probabilities.
 It is essential that engineers validate this confidence by tracking metrics like data drift, model drift, model bias, and model performance within its context.[[3.4]](#34)

 **Scalability**